Services turnover index overview

 Services turnover: development since 2005

-Unlike the two other turnover indicators in short-term statistics for industry and for retail trade the services turnover indicators has only a mandatory reference period of a quarter.
-However, a number of countries transmit monthly data to Eurostat on a voluntary basis.
-On the basis of these voluntary data monthly several EU-28 and EA-19 aggregates are produced by Eurostat (see below) in addition to the mandatory quarterly data.
+Unlike the two other turnover indicators in short-term statistics for industry and for retail trade the services turnover indicators has currently only a mandatory reference period of a quarter.
+With Regulation (EU) No 2019/2152 (European Business Statistics Regulation, EBSR) which will take effect in 2021 the data frequency will change to monthly.
+However, a number of countries already transmit monthly data to Eurostat on a voluntary basis.
+On the basis of these voluntary data monthly monthly EU and EA-19 aggregates are produced by Eurostat (see below) in addition to the mandatory quarterly data.

 The data presented in this article are taken from European short-term statistics (STS).
-The data on services collected under the short-term statistics regulation encompass mainly – but not only (see below) – services consumed by businesses, therefore they are often referred to as "business services".
+The data on services collected encompass mainly – but not only (see below) – services consumed by businesses, therefore they are often referred to as "business services".

 Table 1 also indicates very different dynamics in the turnover development between Member States.
-On average the service turnover in the EU-28 increased by well over 50 % between 2005 and 2017.
-An example of a country with a relatively low turnover growth is Spain; in Greece and Portugal the total service turnover even declined.
-Member States with an exceptionally fast growth were Bulgaria, Poland, Romania, Slovakia, and the Baltic countries.
+On average the service turnover in the EU-27 increased by around 80 % between 2005 and 2019.
+An example of a country with a relatively low turnover growth is Spain; in Greece the total service turnover even declined.
+Member States with an exceptionally fast growth were Lithuania, Romania, Latvia, and Slovakia.

 Monthly service turnover data

 According to Council Regulation (EC) No 1165/98 of 19 May 1998 (the STS Regulation) data on service turnover have to be made available by the National Statistical Institutes at least on a quarterly basis.
+With Regulation (EU) No 2019/2152 (European Business Statistics Regulation, EBSR) which will take effect in 2021 the data frequency will change to monthly.
 However, around half of the Member States collect these data (at least for some service industries) on a monthly basis.
 Not in all cases can these dates be published by Eurostat (e.g. for reasons of confidentiality).

-Figure 4 shows the development of the total service turnover indicator (as defined by STS) for the countries for which monthly date are available and not confidential.
-In order to better show the different developments of the national series the data are displayed with the base year 2010.
-Data are however also available in the Eurostat database with the new base year 2015.
+Figure 3 shows the development of the total service turnover indicator (as defined by STS) for the countries for which monthly date are available and not confidential.

-Depending on the specific service industry the available monthly country data cover between just under 50% and 70% of the EU-28.
-On the basis of these data Eurostat now publishes estimates of aggregated EU-28 and even for EA-19 indices (for a more detailed description the the article on the STS index compilation)
+Depending on the specific service industry the available monthly country data cover between just under 50% and 70% of the EU-27.
+On the basis of these data Eurostat already publishes estimates of aggregated EU-27 and even for EA-19 indices (for a more detailed description the the article on the STS index compilation)

-Despite the fact that the monthly EU-28 aggregates are not based on a full coverage of European countries the estimates give a good first indication of the development of the EU-28 service turnover.
-To demonstrate this Figure 5 compares the quarter on quarter growth rates calculated on the basis of the complete European data and the quarter on quarter growth rates based on the monthly data series (which, for this purpose, were first aggregated to quarterly data) on the basis of around half the European countries.
+Despite the fact that the monthly EU-27 aggregates are not based on a full coverage of European countries the estimates give a good first indication of the development of the EU-27 service turnover.
+To demonstrate this Figure 4 compares the quarter on quarter growth rates calculated on the basis of the complete European data and the quarter on quarter growth rates based on the monthly data series (which, for this purpose, were first aggregated to quarterly data) on the basis of around half the European countries.

 All results for the indicator of turnover in services are published on the Eurostat website.